m0ru/bak/02_problemdescription.md

 As can be seen, this way of specifying triples, called N-Triples, isn't well-suited for direct reading or authoring; the subjects (`.../need/ow14asq0gqsb` and `_:b0`) are repeated and large parts of the URIs are duplicate.
 The short URIs starting with an underscore (e.g.
-`_:b0` are called blank-nodes and don't have meaning outside of a document and can reoccur in other documents as opposed to Unique Resource Identifiers. there is also a convention that when using URLs used as subject-URIs (e.g.
+`_:b0` are called blank-nodes and are only unique within an RDF-document and thus might reference a different node in a different document.
+In comparison, if Unique Resource Identifiers reoccur in a different document, they always refer to the same node.
+In RDF there is also a convention that when using URLs used as URIs (e.g.
-<https://node.matchat.org/won/resource/need/ow14asq0gqsb>) it should be possible to access these to get a document with the triples for that subject.
+<https://node.matchat.org/won/resource/need/ow14asq0gqsb>) it should be possible to access these to get a document with the triples for that subject (or object, or predicate).

 There are several other markup-languages respectively serialization-formats for easier writing and clearer serializations for these triples, e.g. Turtle/Trig, JSON-LD and the somewhat verbose RDF/XML.
 The same example, but in JavaScript Object Notation for Linked Data